 Hello!
 Welcome to the Coastal Crane Atlas!
 Many thanks to everyone who took the time to report their crane sightings since this project started in 2015.
 Cranes were reported in many places with no previous known record of crane use, from Vancouver Island’s Carmanah Valley and Strathcona Park to Langara Point on Haida Gwaii!

-The Coastal Crane Atlas is a citizen science project to map breeding areas of the small population of Sandhill Cranes that summers along the coast of British Columbia and southeast Alaska.
+The Coastal Crane Atlas is a volunteer-run citizen science project to map breeding areas of the small population of Sandhill Cranes that summers along the coast of British Columbia and southeast Alaska.
 In spring and summer, they can be seen foraging along beaches, but they generally nest and roost in upland wetlands.
 You can help to identify crane breeding areas and other habitat by mapping your sightings here.